lateef-salami/ecopath/pages/pages-root-folder/businessplan.md

 As a consultant, he has designed business development solutions for First Bank of Nigeria, Central Bank of Nigeria, Guaranty Trust Bank, Stanbic IBTC Bank, West Africa Ports Services, MainOne and Serve Consulting, to name a few.
 Gbenga is an enthusiastic person with a passion for human capital development - he coaches young people from disadvantaged backgrounds to help them realise their potential.

+**Philip Ishaku** is an office equipment and automation professional with more than 15 years of experience.
+Philip’s academic background is in Electrical Engineering (Higher National Diploma from Federal Polytechnic, Mubi, Nigeria, 2001).
+He is experienced in working with duplicators, photocopiers, printers and multi-function printers, and with brands like Xerox, HP, Ricoh, Sharp and Kyocera.

 **Dayo Oladele** has a background in Electrical Engineering.
 He has been consulting Bluesky Digitech team in office equipment repairs and maintenance since 2012.